Starting a small business? Make sure you've reviewed each of these important steps.

 |Step 6: Determine the Location of Your Business

 The location of your business is extremely crucial to the success of your business.
 When you are ready to start looking, use our Find a Property tool to get familiar with availability and costs.
-There are 3 types of zoned business locations in Arlington: home-based, retail or commercial.
+There are three types of zoned business locations in Arlington: home-based, retail or commercial.

 If you are planning to start a business in your home you must fill out a home occupancy permit through the Arlington County Zoning Office as well as a parking space disclosure.
 There is a $50 fee to apply for your Home Occupancy Permit along with a handling fee.

 Note: If you reside in an apartment building, check with your leasing agent to ensure there are no restrictions on operating a business out of your rental unit.